Copyright © 1998-2009 by Bill Cotter

 This large format (9.25x11.5 inches) book is based on the Capitan Monastario story arc.
 Told in nine chapters, it ends as Zorro turns the defeated Monastario over to a citizen's committee and Don Alejandro wonders why Diego can't be more like the mysterious Zorro.

-Daily Mirror, The (1959)
+The Daily Mirror (1959)

 Story by Steve Frazee